bbatsov/metaredux/_posts/2023-03-12-clojure-mode-meets-tree-sitter.md

 be a while until `clojure-ts-mode` can fully replace `clojure-mode`, but the first steps on the long journey have been taken.
 Still, I expect that most people who switch to Emacs 29 will be able to do their basic programming in the new mode a lot faster, as it won't be an issue to have both modes installed at the same time.
-Once `clojure-ts-mode` matures enough we'll likely teach CIDER about it as well, so it could leverage either it or `clojure-mode`.
+Once `clojure-ts-mode` matures enough we'll likely teach CIDER (and `inf-clojure`) about it as well, so it could leverage either it or `clojure-mode`.

 Finally, on some happy day in the (not so) distant future the old `clojure-mode` will be retired and `clojure-ts-mode` will become `clojure-mode`.
 Right now it's